 Trading using leverage (loan money that must be repaid, including fees) is a high-risk strategy that should only be employed by expert traders with years of experience.
 Margin trading is essentially gambling for those with minimal trading expertise.
 Before you do that, you could have more pleasure playing a slot machine that at the very least has some pretty images and music while it is sucking your money.

-Treat trading like if it were a business, which it is
+Treat Trading Like if it were a Business

 You should be aware that every firm has both profits and losses.
 The objective is to limit losses while maintaining much better returns over time.
 A business demands you to keep account of all earnings and expenditures, thus you must do the same in trading: Accounting buys, sells, gains, and losses in a trading notebook that constantly shows you where you stand at a glance.

 Visit us on: www.bitcoiva.com